mrchrisster/MiSTer_SAM/README.md

 - Additionally copy the entire `.MiSTer_SAM` directory to `/media/fat/Scripts/.MiSTer_SAM` on your MiSTer.
 - To enable autoplay, launch `MiSTer_SAM_on.sh` - push up button to enter Menu.
 Now find enable autoplay in the menu under Settings.

-## update_all Settings
-Make sure you turn on Arcade Organizer in Update All (off by default) to get correct filtering of arcade roms in SAM.

 ## Update
 - Running `MiSTer_SAM_on.sh` will update your existing version to the newest version.